Custom to be followed in Japan

 So Japanese people consider water as air.

-In restaurant or cafe, a waitress brings a cup of tea or water at first.
+In many restaurants and cafes, a waitress brings a cup of tea or water at first.

 This is free of charge.